Ikramkhan786/Ikramkhan786.git.io/README.md

 ProGuard also minifies project code.
 It makes java and Android applications smaller and also increase the speed fo app.

 It's absolutely free and comes bundle with Android SDK.

-<a src="https://medium.com/@maheshwar.ligade/enabling-proguard-for-android-98e2b19e90a46">Click here to know how to enable it on your app<\a>
+<a href="https://medium.com/@maheshwar.ligade/enabling-proguard-for-android-98e2b19e90a46">Click here to know how to enable it on your app</a>